 These kits usually consist of separate packets containing a powder and liquid.
 Commonly patients are instructed to mix these ingredients and refrigerate the solution.
 It can then be applied to “glue” the denture back together or to cover cracks.

-It’s important that you never apply this solution to the fitting surface of the prosthesis.
-It’s designed to adhere to your individual palate.
-By changing its shape, you cause your denture to no longer sit comfortably.
+It’s important that you never apply this solution to the fitting surface (inside) of the prosthesis.
+It’s designed to adhere to your individual palate/arch.
+By changing its shape, you cause your denture to no longer sit correctly.
 It may even cause dangerous lumps or lesions.

 Denture repair near me

 If your denture becomes damaged at any point, you should act quickly.
 Look for a specialist in your surroundings.
 Unfortunately, emergency service usually comes with a steep bill.
 What’s more, the cost of walk-in denture repair near you may vary significantly between different offices.